Changes at a glance

-Allows for a new benefit period to commence if member has gone back to the same work for 6 months or more after an accident or sickness for which a claim has been previously made.
+Allows for a new benefit period to commence if member has gone back to the same work for comparable hours for six months or more after an accident or sickness for which a claim has been previously made.

 Continuing Income Protection – Personal Plus

-- 30 days for default cover – members will generally be able to opt out within 30 days of receiving default cover, without being charged a premium.
+- 30 days for default and voluntary cover – Members will generally be able to opt out within 30 days of receiving default or voluntary cover, without being charged a premium.

-- 60 days for reinstatement for insurance cover lost due to inactivity – members who have lost cover due to inactivity on their super fund account will be able to submit a request for reinstatement of this cover within 60 days of it being cancelled, provided they make a payment, if required, to their account that is sufficient to pay the applicable premium.
+- 60 days for recommencement of insurance cover lost due to inactivity – Members who have lost cover due to inactivity on their super fund account will be able to submit a request for recommencement of this cover within 60 days of it being cancelled, provided they make a payment, if required, to their account that is sufficient to pay the applicable premium.

 How these might be relevant to you will depend on the types of cover you have or the types of cover you’re eligible to apply for.